 - In Act IV of Diablo II, the player must journey through Hell and face down the titular Prime Evil, Diablo.
 The player is instructed in what to do and how to proceed by the Archangel Tyrael, who is forbidden to aid the player directly.
 Of course, given Tyrael's pitiful performance fighting Diablo and Baal two acts ago, the player is probably more powerful than him anyway.
 Which is a very worrying notion, if you think about it.
 Mere mortals are not supposed to be able to kick vastly more ass than a damn archangel.

-- Tyrael is still a huge improvement compared to the other archangels that have no interest in saving humanity from the Prime Evils, especially the leader of the archangels Imperius who also thinks we need to die.
+- Tyrael is still a huge improvement compared to the other archangels that have no interest in saving humanity from the Prime Evils, especially the leader of the archangels Imperius who also thinks humanity needs to die.

 - Finally revealed in III: the same thing that was preventing the forces of Hell from mounting a full-scale invasion of the mortal world was preventing the Angels from fighting back.
 Diablo and crew were just more ready, willing and able to find loopholes in the rules and niches in the armor.
 This turns out to have been good for humans, as direct confrontation between angels and devils typically results in situations like The End of the World as We Know It.
 Unfortunately, the angels still don't help once this pact is blown to hell.

 - Valkyrie Profile is a particular offender.
 The entire point of the game is gathering up human souls to do the fighting for the gods.